ThatSmittyDude/division_algorithim/README.md

 # division_algorithim
 A code to learn how optimize c++.
 Please feel free to help make this run faster!
-I'm just a hobbyist learning c++, so I'm sure a real dev could make a much faster program.
+I'm just a hobbyist learning c++ I'm sure a real dev could make a much faster program.

 Overview:
   division4.cpp is a simple implementation of division in c++14 as a control.